 Kanakuk Kamps have now suffered an immeasurable amount of financial damage, with more lawsuits likely to materialize, as well as having suffered a devastating blow to its’ public image.
 For the benefit of the doubt, let’s assume that the camp had a failure in its bureaucratic structure which caused possible red flags to go unnoticed as opposed to it willfully ignoring the signs of potentially disturbing events such as the naked horseback riding of director Peter Newman.
 The camp most likely had policies in place which protected the well being of the children it was entrusted to protect.
 Whether it followed or enforced those policies remains to be seen in the outcome of the pending lawsuits but regardless of the outcome of the events, the damage to the integrity of the company has been done.

 How can businesses in Kansas City make sure to mitigate liability and damages potentially caused by employees not following company policy or guidelines?
 One simple solution is to have a code of conduct compliance audit performed by licensed Kansas City private investigator Doug Pearson of Act Now Investigations.
 Doug has over 20+ years experience dealing with cases from missing persons to medical fraud.
-Hiring Kansas City private investigator Doug Pearson is a powerful way to gain insights into complex areas of human resources.
+Hiring top Kansas City private investigators, like Doug Pearson of Act Now Investigations, is a powerful way to gain insights into complex areas of human resources.
 Doug can utilize many of his techniques to help uncover areas of risk that may have been previously unseen for an employer.
-Holding employees accountable for the policies they've agreed to abide by, is a great way to ensure your business is providing a safe and emotionally healthy environment for workers and customers.
+Holding employees accountable for the policies they’ve agreed to abide by, is a great way to ensure your business is providing a safe and emotionally healthy environment for workers and customers.
 Would you like to follow up on some claims of sexual harassment in the cafeteria?
 Is the employee who is consistently submitting paperwork without following company guidelines, trying to hide something bigger?
 Are you suspicious an employee might be supplying proprietary knowledge to a competitor?
 There are many reasons to hire Kansas City private investigator Doug Pearson to do a code of compliance audit within your company.
-Below are just a few examples of practical applications Doug's investigative services could be used for to help a business mitigate risk and enforce its' code of conduct.
+Below are just a few examples of practical applications Doug’s investigative services could be used for to help a business mitigate risk and enforce its’ code of conduct.

 - Intellectual Property Theft